Why is Own Damage Bike Insurance Cover Useful?

-Two-wheeler insurers consider all these factors at the time of deciding the premium rates for bike insurance.
-You can calculate it yourself by using the bike insurance premium calculator online available at Policybazaar.com, and get the premiums suggestions.
+Two-wheeler insurers consider all these factors when deciding the premium rates for bike insurance.
+You can calculate it yourself by using the bike insurance premium calculator online available at Policybazaar.com and get the premiums suggestions.

 How Much Protection Can be Availed in OD Cover?

-The amount of protection to be availed in case of an own damage claim is based on the insured’s declared value of your two-wheeler.
+The amount of protection to be availed in case of a damage claim is based on the insured's declared value of your two-wheeler.
 Usually, bike insurance coverage depends on the IDV of the vehicle, where the insurance company pays up to the IDV only in case of an eventuality.
-So, it can be assumed that the amount you will receive will be based on the current market value of your vehicle.
+The amount you will receive will be based on the current market value of your vehicle.

 How to Claim Bike Insurance for Own Damage?

 Claiming own damages in your bike insurance is simple.
 To initiate the claim process, follow the below steps-